CBRE stock: buy or sell

-A golden rule is that you must never hold a trading operation that shows a higher than expected losses by the time of the buy.
-The moment to sell your stock must always be dictated by the stop-loss (automatic or manual)
+As a rule of thumb, you should never keep a trading operation that produces losses greater than those expected at the time of the buy.
+When to sell shares must always be ruled by the stop-loss (automatic or manual)

 Is it time to sell CBRE stock?

-In the current situation of CBRE there is not any eligible sell setup, so CBRE stock holders with operations in green can keep their positions
+In the current situation of CBRE there is not any eligible sell setup, so CBRE stock holders with operations in profit can keep their positions

 CBRE stock analysis